How To Break Bad Habits And Start Forming Habits That Matter

 How Long Does It Take To Form A Habit?

-We can except a similar timeframe to be true when trying to establish a brand new habit (such as an exercise routine, a meditation practice, or daily sessions honing a skill).
+We can expect a similar timeframe to be true when trying to establish a brand new habit (such as an exercise routine, a meditation practice, or daily sessions honing a skill).

 The aforementioned study saw results ranging from just 18 days to 254, so you can safely assume you're likely to be somewhere in the middle.